100+ deals at Lowe's right now—Christmas trees, firepits, appliances

 Best outdoor furniture Black Friday deals

-It is always a great feeling when you can snag expensive patio and outdoor items on sale.
-Jazz up your exteriors with markdowns on outdoor essentials at the Lowe's Black Friday Month sale.
+Jazz up your exteriors with markdowns on outdoor essentials at the Lowe's Black Friday Month sale

 Nuu Garden 2 Black Metal Frame Swivel Bar Stool Chairs with Brown Sling Seat form $179.99 (Save $36)